Enabling the transition to 3D digital pathology

 In 3DPATH, we want to leverage several key innovations in LSFM and data analysis technology developed in previous research projects to develop a 3D tissue scanner suitable for clinical use.

-Expected Outcomes
+Expected Impact

-The success of this project will revolutionize histopathology, leading to more accurate diagnosis, improving the quality of care for patients all over the world, and bringing Europe to the forefront of diagnostic technologies.
+The success of this project will revolutionize histopathology, leading to more accurate diagnosis, improving quality of care for patients all over the world, and bringing Europe to the forefront of diagnostic technologies.

 Financiële details & Tijdlijn